Debates on International Peace Interventions: Constructivists, Critical Theorists, Post-Structuralists, Feminists, and their Critics

-One key element in this process is the presence of international peacebuilders.
-International interventions have multiplied since the end of the Cold War, with United Nations operations, non-governmental agencies, diplomatic missions, and regional organizations becoming increasingly numerous and influential.
-These external contributions can mean the difference between war and peace: Regardless of local conditions, foreign peace interventions increase the chances of establishing a durable peace.
-However, international peacebuilding interventions face multiple challenges, and sometimes they actually worsen the problems that they mean to address.
-Why do so many international interventions fail to bring about peace?
+International peace interventions have multiplied since the end of the Cold War, with United Nations operations, non-governmental agencies, diplomatic missions, and regional organizations becoming increasingly numerous and influential.
+Similarly, in international relations, the body of literature on international peacemaking, peacekeeping, peacebuilding, development, humanitarian aid, and democratization has also grown.
+This literature tackles several major questions: Why do so many international interventions fail to bring about peace?
 Why do others succeed?
-What are the most useful frameworks for analyzing international peace efforts?
+What are the most useful frameworks for analyzing international interventions?

 In international relations literature, the dominant approach – which is both positivist and rationalist – overwhelmingly emphasizes that vested interests and material constraints determine peace intervention strategies and account for their successes and failures.
 In contrast, a relatively new international relations approach focuses on the influence of beliefs, cultures, discourse, frames, habitus, identity, ideology, norms, representations, symbols, and worldviews on international peace interventions.
 Although the authors who work with these concepts belong to a diverse set of theoretical schools, they all reject the dominant positivist epistemology and/or the dominant rational choice methodology.

 This seminar uses the literature on recent peace interventions as a lens for understanding the strengths and weaknesses of constructivist, critical, post-structuralist, and feminist approaches to international relations.
 The course has two goals.
 First, to develop participants’ knowledge of the most salient international peace interventions in recent years and the reasons for their successes or failures.
 Second, to provide participants with the intellectual tools to understand, evaluate, analyze, and possibly employ non-positivist and non-rational choice approaches to international relations.